Preventing Sexual Misconduct

 - Speak up

-- Call out your friends, classmates, or other men on their disrespectful behavior and language
+- Call out your friends, classmates, or others on their disrespectful behavior and language

 - Be courageous